mattx0601/SpeechHacks/README.md

 ## Frontend

+The frontend is written in Typescript with React Native (expo) along with Reanimated

 ## Backend

 The backend is built using django and handles generating text, analysis of speech, and tone of voice.